 Terrie has type 2 diabetes.
 She has a certificate in fitness and nutrition.
 She has a passion for helping others find their path to health.

 When you are newly diagnosed with diabetes, it's critical to learn as much as possible.
 The sooner you understand what's involved and the changes you will need to make, the better it will be for your health.
-Taking care of yourself and having a basic diabetes care plan is important to treating, caring for, and improving your life.
+Taking care of yourself and having a basic diabetes care plan are important to treating, caring for, and improving your life.

 In this article, I will talk about being informed not only of the type of diabetes you have but also what you need to do to stay healthy.
 I will discuss the importance of writing down everything you eat and what you need to know about healthy meals and snacks.
 Some things you figure out on your own.
 Not everyone is alike, and what you learn can be adapted to your needs.
 I will also provide a couple of healthy food recipes.

 First, you need to acknowledge that you have diabetes—and that you will need to be careful about how you eat and care for yourself.
 If you only eat three times a day, try eating five to six times instead: not large meals, but small ones.
 That's three meals and at least two snacks.
-In the evening try to relax and unwind by having an Epsom salt bath, which is also good for joint and muscle pain.
+In the evening, try to relax and unwind by having an Epsom salt bath, which is also good for joint and muscle pain.

 It doesn't matter what kind of diabetes you have.
 Whether it's gestational, prediabetes, type 1, 1.5, or 2, the topics I cover here apply to all types.
 Your doctor will decide the best treatment for you as an individual.
 Above all, remember you are in control of your health, and the changes don't happen overnight.